-A grant from The Grey Muzzle Organization will support medical, surgical, and dental care for senior dogs.
-By providing needed care, KARES will enhance senior dogs’ chance for adoption and help them live healthier lives in their forever homes.
-A discount voucher program will also be offered to owned senior dogs to promote dental health awareness and encourage preventative dental care.
-The grant will help dogs like Ringo, an eight-year-old English bulldog who is deaf.
-Ringo spent half of his life on a heavy chain that caused severe throat damage.
+The Grey Muzzle Organization grant will enable the Kohala Animal Relocation and Education Service (KARES) senior dog program to provide medical, surgical, and dental care for at-risk dogs.
+It will help older dogs remain in loving homes by offering free or shared-cost veterinary care when owners cannot afford it.
+Providing medical care to dogs rescued from abandonment or neglect will enhance senior dogs’ chances for adoption and help them live healthier lives in their forever homes.
+Ringo, a nine-year-old, deaf English bulldog, spent half his life on a heavy chain that caused severe throat damage.
 As a result, he required multiple surgeries to open his airway.
-With the help of KARES, he is now thriving in a loving home.
+Now, after KARES and GMO's assistance, he is thriving in a loving home.